Growth in online gaming, video watching boosts Akamai

-Akamai Technologies Inc (AKAM.O), which hosts content for companies on its servers, forecast current-quarter results above analysts' estimates and it posted better-than-expected quarterly results as more people play games and watch videos online.
+Akamai Technologies Inc, which hosts content for companies on its servers, forecast current-quarter results above analysts' estimates and it posted better-than-expected quarterly results as more people play games and watch videos online.

-Shares of Akamai, whose customers include Facebook Inc (FB.O), Apple Inc (AAPL.O), Nintendo Co 7974.OS and Comcast's (CMCSA.O) NBC, rose 4 percent in extended trading.
+Shares of Akamai, whose customers include Facebook Inc, Apple Inc, Nintendo Co and Comcast's NBC, rose 4 percent in extended trading.

 "We got a bunch of live events, generally of short duration, but had a lot bit more traffic than expected ...," Akamai Chief Executive Tom Leighton told Reuters on Thursday.